High 5s Project: Activities

-The major components of the High 5s Project include the development and implementation of problem-specific Standardized Operating Protocols (SOPs); creation of an Impact Evaluation Strategy; a collection of data, reporting, and analysis; and the establishment of an electronic collaborative learning community.
+The major components of the High 5s Project include the development and implementation of problem-specific standardized operating protocols (SOPs); creation of an impact evaluation strategy; a collection of data, reporting, and analysis; and the establishment of an electronic collaborative learning community.

 The High 5s Project is designed to generate learning that will permit the continuous refinement and improvement of the SOPs, as well as assessment of the feasibility and success of implementing standardized approaches to specific patient safety problems across multiple countries and cultures.
-Achievement of the Project goals is expected to provide valuable lessons and new knowledge to support the advancement of patient safety around the world.
+The achievement of the Project goals is expected to provide valuable lessons and new knowledge to support the advancement of patient safety around the world.

 Five SOPs have been developed to support the Project.
 These SOPs address: